m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/collisions.md

 # Collisions

-When an entity has an attached `PhysicsBody`, the physics engine takes care of calculating its position as a result of interactions with other physics bodies and forces.
+When a node has an attached `PhysicsBody`, the physics engine takes care of calculating its position as a result of interactions with other physics bodies and forces.
 Sometimes you need to know what is happening within the physics engine.
 For example, you might want to know when two physics bodies collide, so it can trigger something else to happen.
 You can do this by adding an event handler to the `Physics` instance.

 ## Physics events